Ashokzarmariya/team-pinterest/README.md

-# team-pinterest
+# Team-pinterest
-this is our masai construct week project and we are team-pinterest
+This is our Unit-5 construct week project at Masai and we are -Pinterest Clone Using MERN Stack.